 The Baltimore Sun reports that the presidents of the University of Maryland, Towson University, Washington College, Johns Hopkins, Goucher College and Washington College among other schools have signed off on a letter urging Congress to lower the drinking age to 18, saying we need to stop relearning the lessons of Prohibition.

 This is crazy to me.
 But we need the authors of “Freakonomics” to help us sort this out.
-There is no question that drunk driving deaths decreased when the age was increased from 18 to 21.
-But the 80s also saw a great increase in awareness at the same time we were raising the drinking age around the country.
+Drunk driving deaths decreased when the age was increased from 18 to 21.
+But the 80s also saw a substantial increase in awareness at the same time we were raising the drinking age around the country.

 (Digression #1: As luck would have it, the Baltimore Sun also reported today that yesterday morning a statute of Fonzie was unveiled in Milwaukee.
 Shirley Feeney (Cindy Williams) was on hand.
-When some crackerjack report asked Ms. Feeney for comment on the opinion of some that it harms Milwaukee’s cosmopolitan image to remind everyone that these mindless television shows were set in Milwaukee, she said: “Who are these people?
+When some crackerjack report asked Ms. Feeney for comment on the opinion of some that it harms Milwaukee’s cosmopolitan image to remind everyone tha i was the setting for these mindless television shows, she said: “Who are these people?
 Let’s get a loudspeaker and drive through the neighborhoods.
 Why wouldn’t they want to be part of the pop culture as well as the ballet, the opera, and other arts?”
 Statistically, I find the occurrence of these four events improbable: (1) Some reporter taking a hard journalistic angle at this story and asking that question; (2) Ms. Feeney’s answer suggesting we get a loudspeaker and go through the neighborhoods, (3) the writer of the story and his/her editor publishing the quote, and (4) my taking up 175 words with this digression when talking about such an important issue.
 I think the odds are at least 10-1.)

 (Digression #2.
 Penny Williams died in December 2018.
 I remember episodes when she was Ritchie’s blind date when Ritchie was supposedly in high school.
 Wildly depressing.)